 The Tucson sheriff issues arrest warrants for Wyatt and Warren Earp, Holliday, McMaster, and Johnson for the death of Frank Stilwell.

 Following the events in Tuscon, Wyatt concludes that they will get no justice from the courts, and that it was time to take the law into their own hands.
-It turns out that Wyatt will not being going it alone though, as some Federal assistance becomes available as attitudes start to sour about the lawlessness of the Tombsone area.
+It turns out that Wyatt will not be going it alone though, as some Federal assistance becomes available as attitudes start to sour about the lawlessness of the Tombsone area.

 With funds available to hire more men, Wyatt and Warren Earp, Doc Holliday, Johnson and McMaster are now joined by “Texas Jack” Vermillion, Dan Tipton, Charlie Smith, Fred Dodge, Johnny Green, and Louis Cooley to form a federal posse under Wyatt’s authority as the Deputy US Marshal.